Realtime-Relay/relay-ios/README.md

 ### Thread Safety

-All operations in Relay are thread-safe:
+All operations in Realtime are thread-safe:
 - Network operations run on background threads
 - Callbacks are automatically dispatched to the main thread
 - Internal state is protected by proper synchronization